-This 5-day course is a practical, hands-on work session in offshore pipeline project management, addressing the six key phases of project execution: development, engineering, procurement, construction, pre-commissioning, and start-up/operations.
+This course is a practical, hands-on work session in offshore pipeline project management, addressing the six key phases of project execution: development, engineering, procurement, construction, pre-commissioning, and start-up/operations.
 The course maintains a balance between lecture and work session using in-class exercises to demonstrate the relationships between sound practice and application.
 On the last day, participants will prepare and present development plans using key information learned from the course curriculum.

 You will gain an in-depth understanding and broaden your knowledge of offshore pipelines.

 This course is for pipeline personnel who are or will be responsible for the execution of offshore pipeline projects.
 Participants should include personnel from operator’s pipeline project teams, design engineering staff, material supplier, and construction contractor personnel.
 The course is designed to benefit all levels of experience.

 4.0 CEUs (Continuing Education Units) awarded for this 5-day course.